tektoncd/catalog/recommendations.md

         privileged: true
   ```

+## Be as portable and compatible as possible

+Make use of recent Kubernetes and Tekton features only when a user
+will expect it from the task's purpose.
+Your task may be of great use
+to users that have good reason not to upgrade right now.
+Your task
+should include the `tekton.dev/pipelines.minVersion`.

 ## Remember that there are other languages than sh and bash

 Yes, sh and bash are DSLs for running processes, but sometimes there